 - 5mm solid aluminium cassette panel attached to aluminium rail system. - 100mm horizontal (floor level) and vertical (party wall) high density mineral wool cavity barrier.
-The expectation is that cavity barriers should be in place which are aligned with compartment floors within the building, these were not in place in some locations.
-These were only found in one location only. - 60-70mm clear cavity. - 110mm mineral wool insulation with metal fixings. - 100mm solid concrete / masonry.
+The expectation is that cavity barriers should be in place which are aligned with compartment floors within the building, these were not in place in some locations - 60-70mm clear cavity. - 110mm mineral wool insulation with metal fixings. - 100mm solid concrete / masonry.
 A hole was drilled through to determine the thickness; however, it could not be further determined what was behind without potentially compromising the integrity of the structure and causing damage internally.
 However, the construction methods are likely to correspond with the methods detailed in section 3.